WenzyWong/bacNeo/doc/Manual.md

         --bacc              Identify bacterial reads and abundance from WGS / WES / RNA-seq data -1                  Paired-end clean data (R1) in fastq format -2                  Paired-end clean data (R2) in fastq format -m                  Type of omics data.
-'RNA' for transcriptome, 'WGS' / 'WES' for genome -r                  If '-m RNA' is input: reference directory path for hisat2 alignment If '-m WGS/WES' is input: reference directory path for bwa alignment -o                  Output directory path
+'RNA' for transcriptome, 'WGS' or 'WES' for genome -r                  Reference directory path for hisat2/bwa
+                            If '-m RNA': for hisat2 alignment
+                            If '-m WGS/WES': for bwa alignment
+        -o                  Output directory path
-        -t                  [Optional] Number of threads (Default threads = 16) -l                  Taxonomy level you would like to extract Taxonomy levels include: 'd' for Domain, 'p' for Phylum, 'c' for Class, 'o'for Order, 'f' for Family, 'g' for Genus, and 's' for Species
+        -t                  [Optional] Number of threads (Default: 16) -l                  Taxonomy level(s)
+                            Available inputs include: 'd'-Domain, 'p'-Phylum, 'c'-Class, 'o'-Order, 'f'-Family, 'g'-Genus, and 's'-Species
-                            Please ensure the level(s) you input is(are) included above If you would like to calculate bacterial counts and normalized counts in multiple levels, you could input the characters one by one, e.g., -l g -l s
+                            If you would like to extract multiple levels, you could input the characters one by one, e.g., -l g -l s
     Notes:
-    1. Make sure that you have already run 'bacNeo --download-db' to generate required databases
+    1. Make sure that you have already run 'bacNeo --download-db' or manually downloaded required databases
     2. For multiple samples, it is recommended to use independent directories for each sample

     --- Module 2 - Extract matrix